neondaygame/neondaygame.github.io/philosophy.markdown

 ## Be Grateful

 Much of game is not in my control.
 Accept it.
 Embrace it.
+Don't force things.

 The game **IS NOT** lost if the woman flakes or doesn't give her number or doesn't fuck.

 The game **IS** lost when my inner peace is lost, limiting my ability to express myself fully and honestly.

 Keep this inner peace in check.
-Remind myself everyday that beautiful women, capricious by nature, exist to make life an adventure worth living.
+Remind myself everyday to be grateful that beautiful women exist to make life an adventure worth living.